Sir James Foulis, 3rd Baronet: Life

+After the death of William III & II Foulis was made colonel of the Midlothian militia, and sworn of the privy council (1703).
 From 1704 until 1707 (the Act of Union) he represented Edinburghshire in the Scottish Parliament.

 Although publicly he spoke in opposition to the Union of 1707, under the terms of the Act, he, and the fellow stockholders of the Company of Scotland were all fully "compensated" for their losses.
 This included "interest" on the failed investment.
 This is viewed by most historians as a bribe by the English parliament, as they (the English parliament) bore no responsibility whatsoever for the losses.
 Foulis's receipt in 1707 would be around £40,000 (around £5 million in modern terms).
 It would probably be very difficult for Foulis to be "against the Union" under these circumstances.

 Although Foulis was not a signatory to the Act of Union (as several members of the Company of Scotland were) as a commissioner representing Edinburgh alongside Sir Patrick Johnston, Lord Provost of Edinburgh, they were responsible for setting up the terms for the Act of Union, including their personal "compensation" (Johnston was also in the company and was signatory to the Act).

 Colinton Castle remained in the hands of the Foulis family until 1800 when it was bought by William Forbes of Pitsligo as his Edinburgh residence.
 The site became Merchiston Castle School in the 20th century.

 The name Redford (a second house in the grounds of Colinton Castle) is preserved in the names Redford Road and Redford Barracks.